 The growth in the USPS' competitive service volumes, such as Priority Mail, Priority Mail Express, First-Class Package Service, Parcel Select, Parcel Return Service and some types of International Mail, is largely attributable to certain of the USPS' largest customers, including UPS, FedEx and Amazon.
-In recent years, each of these customers has been significantly expanding its own delivery capability that enables it to divert volume away from the USPS over time.
-If these customers continue to divert significant volume away from the USPS, the growth in the USPS' competitive service volumes may not continue, and there may be reduced demand for leasing postal properties by the USPS, which would have a material adverse effect on our business and operations.
+In recent years, each of these customers has been significantly expanding its own delivery capability that enables it to divert volume away from the USPS' competitive service volumes may not continue, and there may be reduced demand for leasing postal properties by the USPS, which would have a material adverse effect on our business and operations.